Singularities of the biextension metric for families of abelian varieties: Preliminary results

-In general, the usual cohomological operations like direct images or relative cohomology will produce a \emph{mixed Hodge module} \cite{Saito1,Saito2} which is a generalization of the notion of admissible variations of mixed Hodge structures.
-There is a criterion for when a mixed Hodge module is indeed an admissible variation of mixed Hodge structures: Given a polarizable mixed Hodge module $\hh$, if the underlying perverse sheaf is a local system with unipotent monodromy, then $\hh$ is a polarizable admissible variation of mixed Hodge structures.
+In general, the usual cohomological operations like direct images or relative cohomology will produce \emph{mixed Hodge modules} \cite{Saito1,Saito2} which are a generalization of the notion of admissible variations of polarizable mixed Hodge structures, where the local system $\hh$ is replaced by a perverse sheaf of $\qq$-vector spaces.
+There is a criterion for when a mixed Hodge module is indeed an admissible variation of mixed Hodge structures: given a mixed Hodge module $\hh$ (with a given polarization), if the underlying perverse sheaf is a local system, then $\hh$ is an admissible $\qq$-variation of polarized mixed Hodge structures.
 See for instance \cite{Asakura} for a survey on mixed Hodge modules.